shapeoko/Docs/content/workarea.md

 * Divide the belt into thirds (one-third for the X-axis, two equal lengths for the two sides of the Y-axis)
 * Loop the belts into the belt anchors
 * Tighten one end of each belt
 * Use some technique which allows you to tension the other end of each belt and tighten it down.
-(One method is to tie a length of cord around the open end plate and the Allen key while the latter is inserted into the belt anchor bolt, add a block of wood or plastic as a fulcrum near the top of the Allen key, tie a screwdriver or other tool into the cord's knot, twist the tool in the knot while holding down on the Allen key, then tighten the belt anchor bolt.)
+(One method is to tie a length of cord around the open end plate and the Allen wrench while the latter is inserted into the belt anchor bolt, add a block of wood or plastic as a fulcrum near the top of the Allen wrench, tie a screwdriver or other tool into the cord's knot, twist the tool in the knot while holding down on the Allen wrench, then tighten the belt anchor bolt.)

 The belts get routed through the belt clips by: